Moving from older benefits to Universal Credit

 Legacy benefits include Child Tax Credit, Working Tax Credit, Housing Benefit, Income based Jobseekers Allowance, income related Employment and Support Allowance and Income Support.

-If you are on one of these legacy benefits, you should look out for your Universal Credit Migration Notice, this will tell you when the deadline is for you claiming Universal Credit you will not be transferred automatically you will need to apply online for Universal Credit.
+If you are on one of these legacy benefits, you should look out for your Universal Credit Migration Notice from the DWP, this will tell you when your deadline is for claiming Universal Credit.
+Please note that you will not be transferred to Universal Credit automatically, you will need to apply online once your letter comes in.

 Transitional Protection